Skip to Main Content

 Temporary Custody and Visitation

 During pendency of a case involving custody and visitation, either party may request the court to decide temporary custody and visitation.
+Temporary custody and visitation orders are often requested during a child custody battle to provide stability for the child while the case is pending.
 However, absent rare circumstances, not all jurisdictions will hear temporary custody and visitation issues.
 Therefore, you should consult with a lawyer to see whether the court in your jurisdiction will hear temporary custody and visitation issues.

 Grandparent Custody and Visitation